All FAQ

 Yes.

-Refer to ENTRA ID / AZURE AD tab for details on how to setup the Entra ID Connector and Integrations > Single Sign-On (SSO) for details on setting up SSO.
+Refer to Entra ID / Azure AD tab for details on how to setup the Entra ID Connector and Integrations > Single Sign-On (SSO) for details on setting up SSO.

 The most likely cause is an incorrect email address, either from misspelling or inadvertent entry of extra characters that are not visible.
 This is particularly true if notifications have been configured for the ABR mobile app and they are being sent correctly, but notifications via email are not.